ivuorinen/starred/README.md

 - [janephp/janephp](https://github.com/janephp/janephp) - :seedling: Jane is a set of libraries to generate Models & API Clients based on JSON Schema / OpenAPI specs
 - [jenssegers/agent](https://github.com/jenssegers/agent) - 👮 A PHP desktop/mobile user agent parser with support for Laravel, based on Mobiledetect
 - [jenssegers/blade](https://github.com/jenssegers/blade) - 🔪 A standalone version of Laravel's Blade templating engine for use outside of Laravel.
-- [johnbillion/query-monitor](https://github.com/johnbillion/query-monitor) - The developer tools panel for WordPress
+- [johnbillion/query-monitor](https://github.com/johnbillion/query-monitor) - The developer tools panel for WordPress and WooCommerce
 - [jonathantorres/construct](https://github.com/jonathantorres/construct) - A PHP project/micro-package generator for PDS compliant projects or micro-packages.
 - [joppuyo/disable-drop-cap-v2](https://github.com/joppuyo/disable-drop-cap-v2) - A plugin to disable the drop cap option in Gutenberg editor paragraph block.
 This is version 2.
 - [jpfuentes2/php-activerecord](https://github.com/jpfuentes2/php-activerecord) - ActiveRecord implementation for PHP